ddnexus/pagy/docs/api/keyset_for_ui.md

 ==- `:reset_overflow`

 Resets the pagination in case of overflow, instead of raising a `Pagy::OverflowError`.
 Use it when you don't need to `rescue` and handle the event in any particular way.
-Notice: it keeps the current `cache_key`
+Notice: it reuses the current `cache_key`

 ===